mh8974/n8n-mcp-server/README.md

 Note: Project management features require an n8n Enterprise license with project management capabilities enabled.

+### Variable Management (Enterprise Feature)
+- List all variables in your n8n instance
+- Create new variables with key-value pairs
+- Delete variables by ID

+Note: Variable management features require an n8n Enterprise license with variable management capabilities enabled.

 ## Important Usage Notes

 When using the MCP tools, keep in mind these critical requirements: